NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/Pepper Poultice.md

 * * *

 This mash of Cinderlands peppers has been fermented into a potent poultice to expel toxins from the body.
-When you have the sickened condition, you can slather this poultice onto your skin to reduce your [[Conditions/Sickened|Sickened]] value by 1.
+When you have the sickened condition, you can slather this poultice onto your skin to reduce your [[Sickened|Sickened]] value by 1.

 *Source: Pathfinder #208: Hoof, Cinder, and Storm* *ORC*